whytwolf/workshops/2_Tomcat/kl_tomcat/README.md

 # Instructions for running

-Download the cookbook form here: https://www.dropbox.com/s/kd5vz1wbdbju5l9/kl_tomcat.tgz?dl=0
+Download the cookbook from here: https://www.dropbox.com/s/kd5vz1wbdbju5l9/kl_tomcat.tgz?dl=0

 Upload the cookbook to a VM either locally or in the cloud.